Shenandoah National Park: Gem of the Blue Ridge

 This program was funded by a generous donation from the Shenandoah National Park Trust.

-Materials include a student journal, short slide show, and program evaluation form.
+Materials include a student journal and a short slide show.

 1. Accurate and thorough responses in journal.